The Truths Behind Cervical Spondylosis

 Injections.
 Our Specialist can inject medicine and pain-relieving drugs into the painful joint in your neck or into the space next to your spinal cord.

 Surgery.
 In most cases, surgery is not needed.
-But our surgeons can do different procedures to relieve pressure on the spinal cord or the nerves leaving your spine, if necessary.
+But our surgeon can do different procedures to relieve pressure on the spinal cord or the nerves leaving your spine, if necessary.
 Our surgeon can remove bone from around the opening that allows the nerve to exit the spine or bone from other parts of the vertebrae.
-He may also fuse bones in the spine after 1 of these procedures.
+He may also fuse bones in the spine after one of these procedures.